What To Expect (And Not Expect) On a Whale And Dolphin Watching Trip

 We recommend always bringing along a rain jacket, you can leave it in our bag storage onboard when you don’t need it.
 We also have plenty of towels to dry yourself off in case you need one!

-- Wind – Not every day is a calm day on the water.
+Not every day is a calm day on the water.
 It can be windy, and this breeze can be quite cool depending on the direction.
-Remember to bring a couple of layers in case you get a bit chilly – you can always take them off again when the sun is out.
+Remember to bring a couple of layers in case you get a bit chilly.
+You can always take them off again when the sun is out.

-- Rain – Those that can remember the water cycle that they learned at school will know that the majority of rain falls over land so, whilst it can be a grey and rainy day in Auckland City, it can be the complete opposite on safari in the Hauraki Gulf Marine Park.
-However, from time to time we can’t avoid the rain (and that’s where the rain jacket you brought along to protect you from the sea spray will come in extra handy!).
+If you remember learning about the water cycle at school, you’ll know the majority of rain falls over land.
+So while it can be a grey and rainy day in Auckland City, it can be the complete opposite on safari in the Hauraki Gulf Marine Park.
+However, from time to time we can’t avoid the rain.
+That’s where the rain jacket you brought along to protect you from the sea spray will come in extra handy!

 4. The ‘wild’ in wildlife